ngs-docs/2015-angus-paper/2015-angus-paper.md

 we continually redesign the first week’s curriculum to streamline the materials and avoid too many ancillary topics.

-The copy/paste tutorials are both positive and negative.
+The copy/paste tutorials have both positives and negatives.
 At the beginning of the workshop, they enable students to gain familiarity with the command line, the standard workflows, and the kinds of output and error messages typical of UNIX.
 While we encourage students to